helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ### Outcome ###

 After a year of user research, City has a new information architecture for its forthcoming website.
-This proven structure is backed with findings from over 25 studies and 900 participants, and regular consultation with internal stakeholders.

-Users will be able to find the information they seek.
-They will be able to carry out the tasks that also support university's goals.
-There is buy-in from internal stakeholders.
+This proven structure is backed by findings from over 25 studies and 900 participants.
+Users will be able to find the information they seek and carry out the tasks that also support university's goals.
+Regular consultation with internal stakeholders means there is buy-in across different departments and levels of the university.

-While well evidenced, the new structure will be tested and refined further during user testing on the website prototypes, prior to launch.
+While well evidenced, the new structure will be tested and refined further as the university tests the navigation during planned user testing at prototype stage.
+The refined architecture will be launched within a new site late 2020.

  [Final IA]